August First Film Studio: History

 In March 1951, with the approval of the Culture and Education Commission and the Central Military Commission of the Central People's Government of the People's Republic of China, the Military Education Film Studio of the General Political Department of the Central Military Commission was launched to provide the People's Liberation Army with its own documentary film production facilities following the best practices in the world.

 On August 1, 1952, PLA Day, the studio was officially opened and named the People's Liberation Army Film Studio (解放军电影制片厂) in honour of the PLA's silver jubilee.
 In the early days of the studio, it mainly produced military educational films and news documentaries.
 In 1955, the studio was granted funding to produce feature films on its own, breaking a brief monopoly by the China Film Group Corporation.
 From then on, PLA Film and CFGC carried a duopoly in the Chinese film industry until the 1990s.

 In 1956, it was rebranded as August First (Bayi) Film Studio.

+The 1963 August First Studio film Serfs is a movie depicting the fictional story of a young man named Jampa who grows up as a serf in Tibet and takes refuge as a monk in a monastery.
+The plot is a gender-reversed version of The White-Haired Girl archetype: Jampa has been rendered after being beaten by for eating food offerings at a Buddhist altar and is rescued from serfdom by his childhood girlfriend Namga (now a Communist Party cadre) who arrives with the People's Liberation Army.
+Like The White-Haired Girl, Serfs is part of the genre of redemptive melodrama.Serf were part of a genre of redemptive melodramas, which sought to encourage audiences to "speak bitterness".
+Portraying traditional Tibetan society as feudal, the movie was intended to advance China's narrative of civilizing Tibet.
+The cast included Tibetans who were former serfs.